main banner

 Dublin Airport, Colinstown

 This crew were on a gunnery training mission from 12 Air Gunnery School based at Bishopscourt in Country Antrim, Northern Ireland, but lost their target and then their way in poor visibility.
 The pilot was planning to ditch but saw land.
-They were refueled by the military at Collinstown and took off again at 17:40 to NI.
+They were refueled by the military at Collinstown and took off again at 17:40 and returned to their base.

 Sgt Stuart CHAMBERS 1576381